A Tight Bound of Hard Thresholding: Technical Lemmas

-The following lemma is a characterization of the co-coercivity of the objective function $F(\bx)$.
-A similar result was obtained in~\cite[Corollary 8]{nguyen2014linear} but we present a refined analysis which is essential for our purpose. \begin{lemma} For a given support set $\Omega$, assume that the continuous function $F(\bx)$ is $M_{\abs{\Omega}}$-RSS and is $m_K$-RSC for some sparsity level $K$.
-Then, for all vectors $\bw$ and $\bw'$ with $\abs{ \supp{\bw - \bw'} \cup \Omega } \leq K$, we have
+We present some useful lemmas that will be invoked by subsequent analysis.
+The following is a characterization of the co-coercivity of the objective function $F(\bx)$.
+A similar result was obtained in~\cite{nguyen2014linear} but we present a refined analysis which is essential for our purpose. \begin{lemma} For a given support set $\Omega$, assume that the continuous function $F(\bx)$ is $L_{\abs{\Omega}}$-RSS and is $\alpha_K$-RSC for some sparsity level $K$.
+Then, for all vectors $\bx$ and $\bx'$ with $\abs{ \supp{\bx - \bx'} \cup \Omega } \leq K$,

 \end{lemma} \begin{proof} We define an auxiliary function